Synook/elfhex/README.md

 If only fragments need to be imported from a file, `include fragments "..."` can be used instead.
 With this statement, no segments from the file, or its includes, will be incorporated into the output.

 Recursive inclusion is possible (that is, the includes for each included file are also processed).
 If a file has already been included, all future include statements for it are ignored.

+As stated earlier, all included files must have the same target machine and endianness in the program declaration.
+Alignments can differ but the largest value will be used.

 ## Example